-While a detailed examination of selection methods for the tuning parameters is outside the scope of our work, \Cref{fig:iidrhocoverage,fig:iidbeta1coverage,fig:garchrhocoverage,fig:garchbeta1coverage} do provide some initial insight.
-In addition to selection by the BIC (blue), we indicate selection by the AIC (red), and the EBIC (yellow) as in \cite{chen2012extended}, with $\gamma=1$.
-Similarly to the BIC, the AIC and EBIC are restricted to select models with at most $T/2$ nonzero parameters.
-First, notice that there are regions with coverage close to the nominal level (white contours) in nearly all scenarios and combinations of $N$ and $T$, suggesting that good coverage could be achieved by selecting the tuning parameters well.
-Second, as expected, the AIC produces, overall, the least sparse solutions, the EBIC the sparsest and BIC lies in between.
-Across all scenarios, either BIC or EBIC generally tend to result in coverage rates closest to the nominal coverage of 95\%.
-Third, there is a region of relatively low coverage in the top right of these plots, especially for $T=1000$, which is larger for $\beta_1$ than for $\rho$.
-Since the BIC tends to select near this region, it partly explains why its coverage is worse for $\beta_1$.
+In Supplementary Appendix C.6 we provide details on an examination of various selection methods for tuning parameters through heat maps for the coverage levels, which also shed some further light on the relatively poor performance for $\beta_1$ compared to $\rho$ visible for models A and B. In addition to selection by our PI method, we indicate selection by the BIC, the AIC, and the EBIC as in \cite{chen2012extended}, with $\gamma=1$.\footnote{For additional stability in the high-dimensional settings, we restrict the BIC, AIC, and EBIC to only select models with at most $T/2$ nonzero parameters, though this restriction appears to be binding for the AIC only.} We summarize the main findings below.
+First, notice that there are regions with coverage close to the nominal level in nearly all scenarios and combinations of $N$ and $T$, suggesting that good coverage could be achieved by selecting the tuning parameters well.
+Second, across all scenarios, PI generally tends to result in coverage rates closest to the nominal coverage of 95\%.
+As expected, the AIC produces, overall, the least sparse solutions, the EBIC the sparsest and BIC lies in between.
+PI lies mostly between the BIC and EBIC.
+Third, there is a region of relatively low coverage for large values of the tuning parameter in the initial and nodewise regressions (see the top right corner of the heat maps).
+This occurs more pronouncedly for $\beta_1$ than for $\rho$ and especially for $T=1000$.
+Since PI tends to select near this region, it partly explains why its coverage is worse for $\beta_1$.